Azure/ResourceModules/docs/wiki/Contribution guide - Get formatted RBAC roles.md

    }
    ```

-For further details on how to use the function please refer to the script's local documentation.
+For further details on how to use the function, please refer to the script's local documentation.
 > **Note:** The script must be loaded before the function can be invoked